Philippe De Ridder: FC Adeli Batumi (GEORGIA)

 but conceded the lead due to an unmindful individual mistake in the closing few moments of the game.
 Batumi did very well, but the championship was cut down at the end due to some suspicion of abnormal betting movements in the competition (none that involved his team though).

 Dayu FC

-Ridder accepted the challenge of taking the role of Technical Director of Dayu FC in Beijing China - a very popular club created by a former star of Chinese football.
-While with Dayu, de Ridder started with setting up the bases of excellence through developing the youth academy players with the 360 CFT method.
+Ridder accepted the challenge of taking the role of Technical Director of Dayu FC in Beijing China - a football club created by a former star of Chinese football.
+While with Dayu, de Ridder started with setting up the development of the youth academy players with the 360 CFT method.
 Progress was evident and immediate.
 Organizing international exposure for players and producing attractive and efficient football players were the quintessential objectives.
 After 12 months the club was bought by investors from inner Mongolia. de Ridder continued to develop the team and the youth system working from the region of Hohhot.

 Player development

 Throughout his career, De Ridder is known to work with players, developing their skill sets by applying the 360 CFT method.
 He has worked and discovered a lot of new players during his tenure in India.